-Maura D’Amore is on sabbatical for 2016-2017, working on a new project on Americans’ interest in bric-a-brac as a form of convalescent child’s play after the Civil War, and has recently traveled to do research at the American Antiquarian Society.
+Maura D’Amore was on sabbatical for 2016-2017, working on a new project on Americans’ interest in bric-a-brac as a form of convalescent child’s play after the Civil War and traveling to do research at the American Antiquarian Society.
 She received a research fellowship to visit the Maine Women Writer’s Collection later this year.
 Her essay on Little House on the Prairie appeared on Avidly last year (http://avidly.lareviewofbooks.org/2016/01/19/laura-had-a-feeling/), and she has recently published an article on Pinterest as a form of digital scrapbooking in NANO: North American Notes Online (http://www.nanocrit.com/issues/10-2016/crafty-bricolage-pinterest-digital-scrapbooking).
 An essay on Melville and bachelorhood is forthcoming in a Cambridge University Press Melville “contexts” volume.
 Last summer, she was accepted to a week-long “Reading Children” seminar at the American Antiquarian Society and supervised a summer research project on American Indian literature with English major Jessica Jamer.
 As if all that wasn’t enough, she presented a paper on literary pastiche in Little Women at C19 and a paper on glitter in Hawthorne’s House of the Seven Gables at a Hawthorne Society conference, and will present on Thoreau and beachwrecking at the upcoming Nineteenth-Century Studies Association in Charleston.
 She’s also started writing and illustrating a little children’s book on the travels of two mice, Harriet and Midge, to Cape Cod, inspired by her first trip there this past October when she began writing about Thoreau’s Cape Cod.
 If anyone wants to follow along, she’s publishing it in installments on a private blog and welcomes readers!
 Contact her directly at firstname.lastname@example.org.

 We’re looking forward to the release of Greg Delanty’s book of selected poems, Selected Delanty, coming fall 2017.
 This book is being selected and introduced by by the prestigious critic and editor, Archie Burnett, who is currently editing The Complete Prose of T.S.
 Eliot.
 In addition, Greg is working on three other books, two of which are new individual collections of poems, titled The Field Guide to People and The Hellboxer.
 He’s also working on a poetry primer, developed while teaching at Saint Michael’s, called A Poetry Primer: Releasing Two Birds (and more) from the One Cage.
 To read more on Delanty, go to http://www.gregdelanty.com or visit his Wikipedia entry.